 CCNI EG061 Fundraising for charities - A guide for charity trustees and the public

-The Information Commissioner’s Office (ICO) has produced a range of general guidance and self-assessment tools to help organisations understand their obligations and prepare for the introduction of the new data protection legislation.
+The Information Commissioner’s Office (ICO) has produced a range of general guidance and self-assessment tools to help organisations understand their obligations and put in place the necessary systems and processes required under the new data protection legislation.
 The Commission’s fundraising guidance, above, includes key information and signposting to relevant guidance on GDPR and other key legislation impacting on charity fundraising.